b0bsky/Metro-Timetable-Application/separator_plan.md

-Since we are dealing with so much data, individually sorting
+Since we are dealing with so much data, individually sorting it would take forever and be completely impracticle.
+Hence, this program will be utilised to separate stops where multiple buses stop at them into separate entries.
+This will streamline the process of entering data into the database, so when the time comes to populate our tables it will be quick and easy.